-When necessary, as a part of the process of determining the assimilative capacity for rivers, lakes or estuaries, GAEPD and/or their contractor shall develop watershed models.
+When necessary, as a part of the process of determining the assimilative capacity for rivers, lakes, or estuaries, GAEPD and/or their contractor shall develop watershed models.
 Watershed models will be developed for the appropriate scale to answer model questions posed.
 The watershed models will be designed to perform a continuous simulation for flow and water quality for a set time period (often ten years).
-Watershed models can be developed using the Watershed Characterization System (WCS) Sediment Tool that incorporates the Universal Soil Loss Equation (USLE), Hydrologic Simulation Program Fortran (HSPF) that is available at the following website http://www.aquaterra.com/resources/hspfsupport/index.php, or the Loading Simulation Program in C++ (LSPC).
+Watershed models can be developed using the Watershed Characterization System (WCS) Sediment Tool that incorporates the Universal Soil Loss Equation (USLE), Hydrologic Simulation Program Fortran (HSPF), or the Loading Simulation Program in C^{++} (LSPC).